 Smart sensors are part of Matter, but home security systems are not — yet.
 Many smart homes run with an alarm system as the main hub, so the lack of integration here could be a deal-breaker for some.

-Mitch Klein, executive director of the Z-Wave Alliance — a technology used widely in home alarm systems for door / window sensors, motion sensors, and other devices — explains that there will be significant challenges to porting that technology to Matter.
+Mitch Klein, executive director of the Z-Wave Alliance — which oversees a technology used widely in home alarm systems for door / window sensors, motion sensors, and other devices — explains it may not be easy to port that technology to Matter.
 “Securing UL approval for security devices is exceptionally difficult, and Matter has numerous challenges here,” he says.
 “UL is a benchmark and often an insurance requirement.
 All professionally-installed security systems insist on UL approval.”

 Whole home audio streaming (the tech from speaker companies like Sonos and Bose) is not currently supported, and we don’t know how Alexa, Apple, and Google’s current multiroom music streaming solutions will integrate with Matter.
-There is a Matter casting feature in the specification, but so far, there haven’t been any implementations of it announced.
+There is a Matter casting feature in the specification, but so far, no implementations have been announced.